Northern Times, 19 February, 2021

 Why is this important?

-The Scottish Government decision about the previous application followed recommendation by Highland Council’s Planning Officer to refuse; a total of 1864 planning objections, including from government agency Scottish Natural Heritage (now NatureScot); a protracted campaign (since October 2015) by many leading conservation charities (led by RSPB); an earlier Wembley Stadium capacity 38Degrees petition (now closed); and a month-long Public Inquiry, officiated by The Planning and Environmental Appeals Division of The Scottish Government, with production of a detailed DPEA Report recommending refusal.
+The Scottish Government decision about the previous application followed recommendation to refuse by Highland Council’s Planning Officer; 1864 planning objections, including one from government agency Scottish Natural Heritage (now NatureScot); a protracted campaign (since October 2015) by many leading conservation charities (led by RSPB), Ramblers and Not Coul; an earlier Wembley Stadium capacity 38Degrees petition; & 4 weeks of Public Inquiry, officiated by The Planning & Environmental Appeals Division of The Scottish Government, with production of a detailed DPEA Report recommending refusal.

 Scotland’s Planning Minister Kevin Stewart summarised in February 2020:

-“Reporters have concluded that the harmful impacts of this development to protected habitats and species would outweigh the potential socio-economic benefits.
-This proposal does not comply with the relevant provisions of the Highland Wide Local Development Plan and runs contrary to Scottish planning policy’s emphasis on protecting natural heritage sites and world class environmental assets.
-The Scottish Government has considered the reporter’s findings carefully and agree with the recommendation that planning permission should be refused”.
+“Reporters have concluded that the harmful impacts of this development to protected habitats & species would outweigh the potential socio-economic benefits.
+This proposal does not comply with the relevant provisions of the Highland Wide Local Development Plan & runs contrary to Scottish planning policy’s emphasis on protecting natural heritage sites & world class environmental assets.
+The Scottish Government has considered the reporter’s findings carefully & agree with the recommendation that planning permission should be refused”.

-If you agree with Scotland's Planning Minister please sign this petition.
+If you agree with the Planning Minister PLEASE SIGN this UK petition & earlier: